 Document submission guidelines

-Some email services limit the size of files attached to emails.
+Some email services limit the size of wp-content/uploads attached to emails.
 Even without limits, large attachments can severely slow the transmission of emails.

-To reduce the size of PDF files, try these methods using Adobe Acrobat:
+To reduce the size of PDF wp-content/uploads, try these methods using Adobe Acrobat:

-- For scanned files, under Tools select the Document Processing tab and then click Optimize Scanned PDF
+- For scanned wp-content/uploads, under Tools select the Document Processing tab and then click Optimize Scanned PDF

 - When you save a PDF, select File | Save As Other … | Reduced Size PDF …